Shalimov/brunch-feature-switcher/README.md

 ---

-__Short explanation:__
+## __Short explanation:__

-This pluging add some sort of pre-build directives that help you to remove code blocks/expressions/ and other code stuff based on state of features.
+This plugin adds some sort of pre-build directives that help you to remove code blocks/expressions/ and other code stuff based on state of features.

-To mark some block for handling you should use a comment with defined format:
+To mark blocks/exprs/other for handling you should use a comment with defined format:
 - `/* @feature _name_:_state_:_applied_action_:_args_ */`
 - `// @feature _name_:_state_:_applied_action_:_args_`